joeromero/docs/cartodb_ui.md

   </tbody>
 </table>

-\* For tables, our preferred format is using a comma as separator and including column headers.
+For tables, our preferred format is using a comma as separator and including column headers.
 We will only import first Sheet and the structure must be tabular, with first row being the column headers.

-** For Shapefiles, we require the whole .zip file containing the .SHP, .DBF, .SHX and .PRJ all with same name.

-*** XLS and XSLX may take longer than normal .csv files.
+XLS and XSLX may take longer than normal .csv files.
 We highly recommend you to export your files to .csv before importing in CartoDB.

+For Shapefiles, we require the whole .zip file containing the .SHP, .DBF, .SHX and .PRJ all with same name.

 ## Manage your tables